Annapolis Royal: King George's War

 During King George's War there were four attempts by the French, Acadians and Mi'kmaq to retake the capital of Acadia.
+King George's War was the North American theatre of the War of the Austrian Succession (1740–1748), predominantly fought between France and the Holy Roman Empire, with whom Great Britain was allied.

 Siege of Annapolis Royal (July 1744)

-Le Loutre gathered three hundred Mi'kmaq warriors together, and they began their assault on Annapolis Royal on 12 July 1744.
+Jean-Louis Le Loutre, the Vicar General for Acadia, gathered 300 Mi'kmaq warriors together, and they began their assault on Annapolis Royal on 12 July 1744.
 This was the largest gathering of Mi'kmaq warriors till then to take arms against the British.
 The Mi'kmaq outnumbered the New Englanders regulars by three to one.
 Two New England regulars were captured and scalped.
 The assault lasted for four days, when the fort was rescued on 16 July by seventy New England soldiers arriving on board the ship Prince of Orange.

 Siege of Annapolis Royal (September 1744)

-After spending the summer trying to recruit the assistance of Acadians, François Dupont Duvivier attacked Annapolis Royal on 8 September 1744.
+After spending the summer trying to recruit the assistance of Acadians, François Dupont Duvivier, officer of the French colonial troupes de la marine, attacked Annapolis Royal on 8 September 1744.
 His force of 200 was up against 250 soldiers at the fort.
 The siege raged on for a week, and then Duvivier demanded the surrender of the fort.
 Both sides awaited reinforcements by sea.
 The fighting continued for a week and then two ships did arrive – from Boston, not Louisbourg.
-On board the ship was New England Ranger John Gorham (military officer) and 70 natives.
+On board the ship was New England Ranger John Gorham and 70 natives.
 Duvivier retreated.

 1745 Siege of Annapolis Royal

 In May 1745, Paul Marin de la Malgue led 200 troops, together with hundreds of Mi'kmaq in another siege against Annapolis Royal.
 This force was twice the size of Duvivier's expedition.
 During this siege the English destroyed their own officers' fences, houses, and buildings that the attackers might be able to use.
-The siege ended quickly when Marin was recalled to assist with defending the French during the siege of Louisbourg (1745).
+The siege ended quickly when Marin was recalled to assist with defending the French during the siege of Louisbourg in 1745.

 During the 1745 siege, the Mi'kmaq and Maliseet took prisoner William Pote and some of Gorham's (Mohawk) Rangers.
 During his captivity, Pote wrote one of the most important captivity narratives from Acadia and Nova Scotia.
 While at Cobequid, Pote reported that an Acadian had remarked that the French soldiers should have "left their [the English] carcasses behind and brought their skins."
 The following year, among other places, Pote was taken to the Maliseet village Aukpaque on the Saint John River.
 While at the village, Mi'kmaq from Nova Scotia arrived and, on July 6, 1745, tortured him together with a Mohawk ranger from Gorham's company named Jacob, as retribution for the killing of their family members by Gorham.
 On July 10, Pote witnessed another act of revenge when the Mi'kmaq tortured a Mohawk ranger from Gorham's company at Meductic.